 Metro Ciudad Deportiva is, perhaps surprisingly, one of the lesser used stations in the system.
 This is not due to the rather dramatic Brutalist design of the station itself, (see above).
 Rather, the hours of the events taking place in the Magdalena Mixiuhca Sports City, which represents its primary ridership tend to finish earlier, or at hours outside those of heaviest ridership experienced at other stations.

 By 1967, the “City of Sports” already needed major expansions as the Olympics were just a year away.
-With no less than 48 soccer fields, two swimming pools, a race track, six tennis courts, six baseball fields, basketball courts, volleyball, a baseball stadium, gym, skating rink and a driver education school, about a half million athletes can practice at the same time.
+With no fewer than 48 soccer fields, two swimming pools, a race track, six tennis courts, six baseball fields, basketball courts, volleyball, a baseball stadium, gym, skating rink, and a driver education school, about a half million athletes can practice at the same time.

 Today the enormous complex is home to the Autódromo Hermanos Rodríguez, the Foro Sol, the Agustín Melgar Olympic Velodrome, and the dramatic Palacio de los Deportes arena.
 Patrons to some of these venues may want to check if Metro Velodromo is not a little closer to an intended destination.

-Elevated, and in the middle of the Río Piedad Viaducto, this dramatic and station opened in August of 1987.
-The logo (pictured above) represents a player of the Mesoamerican ballgame.
+Elevated, and in the middle of the Río Piedad Viaducto, this dramatic Metro station opened in August of 1987.
+The logo (pictured above) represents a player of the ancient Mesoamerican ballgame.